 gangukan (Japanese Folk Toys Museum)

 The Japanese Folk Toys Museum is located in a repurposed rice kura (storehouse) in the popular town-walking destination Kurashiki Bikan Historical Quarter.
-The museum features about 5,000 toys made in various parts of Japan from the 1600s to the 1980s.
+The museum features about 5,000 toys made in various region of Japan from the 1600s to the present.

 There are two buildings for museum on the premises.

 The main building displays Local toys of each prefecture from Hokkaido to Okinawa.

 There are 3 rooms in the annex.
 The first room has various Daruma, toys of redsnapper, china bells and whistles.

 The second room is on the second floor that has wooden toys, spinning tops and Guinness Supperlatires Limited Record Certificate with big wooden top.